Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Coupled Kinetic Equations (CKE)

-Equation (\ref{eq:injA}) is the basis of the CKE method.
-The generation rate for A-nuclei in kinetic equation~(\ref{eq:kin1}) is given by $n_{A+1}(\Gamma,z)$, found as a solution of the preceding equation for $A+1$ nuclei, i.e. Eq.~(\ref{eq:injA}) provides coupling of these two equations (see section~4 of paper I for more details).
+Equation (\ref{eq:injA-single}) is the basis of the CKE method.
+The generation rate of A-nuclei in Eq.~(\ref{eq:kin1}) is determined by $n_{A+1}(\Gamma,z)$, which is found as solution of the preceding equation for $A+1$ nuclei.
+Therefore, Eq.~(\ref{eq:injA-single}) provides the coupling of two equations, for $A$ and $A+1$ nuclei (see section~4 of paper I for more details).